cyrex562/imgui-rs/docs/CONTRIBUTING.md

 If:
 - You cannot build or Link examples.
-- You cannot build or Link or Run Dear ImGui in your application or custom engine.
+- You cannot build or Link or Run Dear Imgui in your application or custom engine.
 - You are failing to load a font.

 Then please [use the Discussions forums](https://github.com/ocornut/imgui/discussions) instead of opening an Issue.

-If Dear ImGui is successfully showing in your app and you have used Dear ImGui before, you can open an Issue.
+If Dear Imgui is successfully showing in your app and you have used Dear Imgui before, you can open an Issue.
 Any form of discussions is welcome as a nw Issue.

 ## How to open an Issue